View All 1844 Liberty Head Eagle

 Description

 The 1844 Proof Liberty Head Eagle is a proof Gold Eagle struck at the Philadelphia Mint, part of the Liberty Head Eagles 1838-1907 series.
-With a mintage of only 3, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 3, this is an extremely rare issue — the higher-mintage of the two mint variants, representing 0% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
 Struck in 90% gold, 10% copper, weighing 16.7 grams, 26.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8780.
-The Liberty Head Eagle was produced from 1838 to 1907, spanning nearly seven decades and multiple eras of American history.
-Carson City eagles are among the most sought-after U.S. gold coins.
-The 1858 is rare, and the 1907 Liberty issues overlap with the introduction of the Indian Head design.

 External References